gabeuehlein/argz/README.md

 > `argz` is still in early development.
 Expect bugs and edge cases if you are using this library for your CLI.

 `argz` is a Zig library that provides utilities for parsing and handling command line arguments.
-It is based on `comptime` generation of a parser for a given configuration, making a quick ans easy CLI.
+It is based on `comptime` generation of a parser for a given configuration, making a quick and easy CLI.

 ## Features